-The finance committee, is a sub-committee of the main board of trustees.
+The Finance and Audit Committee is a sub-committee of the main board of trustees.
 Its purpose is to act on matters delegated by the full governing body including -

-- monitor the integrity of the financial statements; - review internal financial controls and review the Academy's internal control and risk management systems; - review the auditor's independence and objectivity.
+- monitor the integrity of the financial statements - review internal financial controls and review the Academy's internal control and risk management systems; - Review the auditor's independence and objectivity.